cocosz/face-recognition-attendance-collector/README.md

-# face-recognition-attendance-collector
+# Face-Recognition-Attendance-Collector

 This is a face recognition app built with python and opencv library.It will help to take automated attendance without any human intervention.

-# how it works
+# How it works

 Before starting we need to have certain dependencies/packages installed,namely:
 1.opencv